Elementary School Handbooks

 • There is an active scouts program for both boys and girls

-• Any questions on outside health services can be directed to the school nurse, and questions on counseling services can be directed to the school counselor
+• Any questions on outside health services can be directed to the school nurse, and questions on counseling services can be directed to the school counselor.

 Computers/Technology

 Students in grades kindergarten through grade five are given opportunities to work with computers in the classrooms.
-A laptop cart has been added to the available computers.

 Extra-curricular

-• Art Club – grades 4 and 5
+• Art Club – grades 4 & 5

 • Drama Club – grade 5